kayas881/learning-SDL2/README.md

 # to run this code

 1. copy this repository
-2. just type "make" in the terminal
+2. just type "make" in the terminal or mingw32-make